cjstiel/ownership-electricity-retail/README.md

 ### Firm-level data

- We use official microdata from the German Statistical Office.
+ We use official microdata from the German Statistical Office (AFiD).

 - consisting of balance sheet and product data from German electricity firms covering the years 2003-12
 - merging data sets from 9 different surveys

-See [gitlab.com/modern-state-owned-firms](https://gitlab.com/modern-state-owned-firms) for more information on the data sources and the linkage strategy to merge all the data sources.
+See [gitlab.com/modern-state-owned-firms/data](https://gitlab.com/modern-state-owned-firms/data) for more information on the data sources and the linkage strategy to merge all the data sources.

 ### Methods